 4. Mass Airflow Sensor Needs Replacement

-If you don’t regularly service your car’s air filter, you could be putting your mass airflow sensor at risk.
+If you don’t regularly service your car’s air filter, you could be putting your mass airflow sensor at risk (and your exhaust system).
 This sensor helps your car’s computer inject the proper amount of fuel into the engine, increasing performance and efficiency.

 The fix is pretty simple – but can be a bit expensive.
 The average cost of a mass airflow sensor is around $200.
-It’s best to let a mechanic perform this repair, and to consider replacing your air filter while you’re still in the shop.
+It’s best to let a mechanic perform auto repairs, and to consider replacing air filters while you’re still in the shop.
 This will ensure your new mass airflow sensor lasts for the years to come.

 5. Faulty Spark Plugs

 Spark plugs can last anywhere between 75,000-200,000 kilometers, depending on when your vehicle was manufactured.
-Spark plugs seal your combustion chamber, and provide the spark that ignites the fuel in your vehicle’s engine.
+Spark plugs seal your combustion chamber, and provide the spark that ignites the fuel in your vehicle’s engine (ignition system).

-If your spark plugs start to misfire, your “check engine” light will certainly turn on, and you may feel a “jolting” sensation when you try to accelerate your car.
+If you have a bad spark plug or your spark plug wires start to misfire (ignition system issues), your check engine warning light will certainly turn on, and you may feel a “jolting” sensation when you try to accelerate your car.

 The good news?
 Spark plugs are insanely cheap – and easy to replace.
 You can usually purchase spark plugs for about $10 a piece, and you can usually replace your old spark plugs on your own.
 Check out this handy video guide to learn how to replace spark plugs!